-“Summer is such a great season for healthy eating in Mid-Missouri because fresh produce is everywhere,” said Laurie Sax, a registered dietician with MU Health Care.
+“Summer is such a great season for healthy eating in Mid-Missouri because fresh produce is everywhere,” said Michelle Bauche, a registered dietitian with MU Health Care.
 “Even if your agenda feels full, try to prioritize family trips to grocery stores, farmers markets and pick-your-own produce farms to stock up on healthy ingredients.
 Then, devote a night or two every week to preparing meals and snacks in batches that can be stored for later.”

 Dish Up These Healthy Foods

 Bauche said families should add these five healthy foods to their shopping lists this summer: